HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         },
         "ontology_label": {
             "description": "The preferred label for the ontology term referred to in the ontology field.
-This may differ from the user-supplied value in the text field", "type": "string",
+This may differ from the user-supplied value in the text field.", "type": "string",
             "example": "Homo sapiens",
             ...